-- BSA Annual Health and Medical Record (Part A & B for any Scouting event) for every person attending (units to have these on hand in case of emergency.
-They are not to be turned in to race control)
+- BSA Annual Health and Medical Record (Part A & B for any Scouting event) for every person attending (units must have these in case of emergency).

-- Optional: Snacks, camera, chairs, umbrella or pop-up canopy
+- Optional: Snacks, camera, chairs, umbrella or pop-up canopy, money for concession stand

-- Have fun! pushmobile is for the boys.
+- Have fun! pushmobile is for the Cub Scouts.
 While winning is fun, participating is too, and good sportsmanship is a key component to Scouting.
-Every boy racing deserves a 'Good job' pat on the back.
+Every Cub Scout racing deserves a 'Good job' pat on the back.
 Keep it fun!

-- We are all volunteers and have dedicated time to creating an event that our boys will remember.
+- We are all volunteers and have dedicated time to creating an event that our Cub Scouts will remember.
 Please keep this in mind when you have questions.

 - All Scouts participating in the races must wear close-toed shoes appropriate for running.

-- Protests must be taken to program director immediately following the race.
-The decision of the program director is final.
+- Protests must be taken to event chair immediately following the race.
+The decision of the event chair is final.